Learn the Best Way to Pull Pork at Your Home

 In order to properly pull pork in the best way possible, first you have to cook and prepare it.

 After about 5 hours of slow cooking at 225°-250°, we start looking for an internal temperature of 160°.
 There is an inside secret that professional cooks will share when it comes to a pork butt to test readiness, the shoulder blade.
 We use a fresh pair of dish washing gloves, or a set of tongs.
-If you can grab hold of the blade and remove it with ease, you’re close to the perfect product to apply the best way to pull pork and the end product will be more delicious.
+If you can grab hold of the blade and remove it with ease, you’re close to the perfect product and the finalized cook will be more delicious.
 You still want to confirm with a meat thermometer, but feel pretty confident that you are done.

 Preparing to Pull Pork